herrstrietzel/svg-parse-path-normalized/README.md

 * chainable prototype method `convert(options)` to apply all conversions at once
 * separate chainable methods like `pathData.toAbsolute()`, `pathData.toRelative()`, `pathData.toLonghands()`,  `pathData.toShorthands()`, `pathData.round()`, `pathData.toQuadratic()`, `pathData.toVerbose()`
 * individual functions like `pathDataToAbsolute(pathData)`, `pathDataToRelative(pathData)`, `pathDataToShorthands(pathData)`, `pathDataToShorthands(pathData)`, `pathDataToQuadratic(pathData)`, `roundPathData(pathData)`

+### `pathDataConvert.js` as an addon/plugin for `getPathData()`
+Currently, the  W3C draft for the SVGPathData interface is not supported by any major browser.
+Fortunately Jarek Foksa wrote a this [great polyfill library](https://github.com/jarek-foksa/path-data-polyfill) and also contributed to the potential spec outcome – most importantly that it should include geometry elements like `circle`, `rect`, `polygon`, `line` to retrieve path data.
+**This polyfill is a "battle-proof" parser!** Since the W3C draft doesn't  include fine-grained control over the normalisation/conversion process you can use the `pathDataConvert.js` script as an addon/plugin  alongside with the aforementioned polyfill script.

 ### Convert pathdata structure
 A lot of libraries use a array structure for each command like so